OpenRailAssociation/technical-committee/incubation_process.md

 ### Criteria

-* Have a healthy number of committers.
-A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
+* **The project has a healthy base of contributors so that it is developed in a sustainable way.** It has a healthy number of committers, i.e., people who can accept contributions to some or all of the project.
 Committers can come from the same organization.
-* Demonstrate a substantial ongoing flow of commits and merged contributions.
-* Since these metrics can vary significantly depending on the type, scope and size of a project, the TC has final judgement over the level of activity that is adequate to meet these criteria.
+It demonstrates a substantial ongoing flow of commits and merged contributions.
+Since these metrics can vary significantly depending on the type, scope and size of a project, the TC has final judgement over the level of activity that is adequate to meet these criteria.
-* Have a clear release process which communicates to users what to expect from releases.
-This includes a clear versioning scheme and cryptographically signing release artifacts.
+* **There is a clear release process so that users know what to expect from releases.** This includes transparency about the release cycle, communicating changes via changelogs, and a clear versioning scheme.
+It also includes cryptographically signing release artifacts so that users can make sure they receive the software from trustable sources.
-* Specifications must have at least one public reference implementation.
+* **Specifications must have at least one public reference implementation so that the practicality of the specification is demonstrated and adopters have a base to start from.**
-* Project has implemented an open governance process.
-It's documented how decisions are taken in the project and how people can become committers and maintainers.
+* **The project has implemented an open governance process so that participation in the project becomes possible.** It is documented how decisions are taken in the project and how people can become committers and maintainers.
-* Project explains the business roadmap.
+* **There is a public business roadmap so that there is transparency about what drives the project.**
-* Project is used in production.
-It's sufficient if this is only the organization developing the project.
+* **The project's software is used in production so that it is demonstrated that the software is ready for serious use.** It is sufficient if this is only the organization developing the project.
-* Create clarity about licensing by being [REUSE](https://reuse.software) compliant.
+* **There is clarity about the licensing of the project so that it can be safely used in a compliant way.** To achieve that the project is [REUSE](https://reuse.software) compliant and there is an automatic check which runs the REUSE linter.
+Indicating copyright and license information in headers in each file is the preferred solution but to declare this information with the REUSE toml file can be a valid solution as well.
-* Require the [Developer Certificate of Origin (DCO)](https://developercertificate.org/) for all commits.
+* **The project requires the [Developer Certificate of Origin (DCO)](https://developercertificate.org/) so that there is clarity about the provenance of contributed code.** The presence of the DCO information is automatically checked so that it is made sure that it is present in all commits.

 ### Process